sflang1/real_state_finder/README.md

 }
 ```

-Consequently, I had to alter the tests for adjusting to this new behavior and I also added some tests for the paging
+Consequently, I had to alter the tests for adjusting to this new behavior and I also added some tests for the paging.

+Finally, I fixed some errors in the `startup.sh` script for deploying successfully the production application